 Departments are established and abolished through an Order in Council made under section 10 of the Public Administration Act 2004.

-These are the current departments at 1 January 2023.
+These are the current departments as of 1 November 2024:

 • Department of Education